 Chemical peels can cause some redness and peeling of the skin which can last for a few days to a week.

 After the completion of the treatment, the pigmentation generally does not come back.
-Common pigmentation like lentigo and freckles have less chance of returning.
+Common pigmentation disorders like lentigines and freckles have less chance of returning.
 However, some lesions may return after a period of several months to a year.
 Melasma can be difficult to treat and often recurs.

 Unprotected sun exposure can most definitely stimulate the return of pigmentation.
 However, further treatment can take care of this problem.
 To achieve the best results strict sun protection is advised.
 Each person responds differently to the procedure.
-Therefore it is essential to create a plan which suits your individual needs in consultation with your cosmetic surgeon.
+Therefore it is essential to create a plan which suits your individual needs in consultation with your dermatologist.

 It is essential to avoid exposure to direct sunlight before treatment, during treatment, and weeks following the procedure.
 Every skin type and their needs are different.
 Therefore, based on your skin’s condition, your doctor will advise you of the precautions you must take.

 Before the treatment, we advise that you clean your skin by showering and do not apply any lotion or oils to the treatment area unless advised by the doctor.
 If the treatment area has excessive hair, we advise you to shave before the procedure.

 Most importantly, be sure to inform your doctor of any medications you may be taking before treatment.